deity-io/falcon-platform-docs/README.md

 ## Overview

-This repository contains the documentation for DEITY services, including DEITY cloud, Falcon Client and Falcon Server.
+This repository contains the documentation for DEITY services, including DEITY cloud, DEITY PWA Frontend and DEITY Middleware.

 ## How the docs work